andreesteve/crthandyman/README.md

 ## Contributing

-Please report issues and submit open pull requests [here](https://github.com/andreesteve/crthandyman).
+Contributions are welcomed!
+Please report issues and submit pull requests [here](https://github.com/andreesteve/crthandyman).

 To build and run the extension, you will need to [install Visual Studio SDK](https://msdn.microsoft.com/en-us/library/mt683786.aspx).